abhay-venkatesh/abhay-venkatesh.github.io/_pages/about.md

 <img src="{% link /assets/imgs/avatar.png %}" width="40%">

-Abhay Venkatesh is _Software Engineer_ at **[Anduril Industries](https://anduril.com/)** (employee #47) working on _Platform Infrastructure_ product and architecture.
+Abhay Venkatesh is _Software Engineer_ at **[Anduril Industries](https://anduril.com/)** working on software infrastructure architecture.
 Previously, he was a founding engineer on several of Anduril's future programs ranging from _Autonomy_ to _Space_, pioneering first-of-its-kind mission autonomy systems for command-and-control of drone fleets.

 #### Education